sod-lol/ns-3-dev-git/src/lte/doc/source/lte-design.rst

 simulation of end-to-end IP connectivity over the LTE model.
-To this aim, it supports for the interconnection of multiple UEs to the Internet, via a radio access network of multiple eNBs connected to the core network, as shown in Figure :ref:`fig-epc-topology`.
+To this aim, it supports for the interconnection of multiple UEs to the Internet, via a radio access network of multiple eNBs connected to a single SGW/PGW node, as shown in Figure :ref:`fig-epc-topology`.

 The following design choices have been made for the EPC model:

  #.
 The Packet Data Network (PDN) type supported is both IPv4 and IPv6.
-    In other words, the end-to-end connections between the UEs and the remote hosts can be IPv4 and IPv6.
-However, the networks between the core network elements (MME, SGWs and PGWs) are IPv4-only.
  #.
-The SGW and PGW functional entities are implemented in different
+The SGW and PGW functional entities are implemented within a single
-    nodes, which are hence referred to as the SGW node and PGW node, respectively.
+    node, which is hence referred to as the SGW/PGW node.
  #.
-The MME functional entities is implemented as a network node,
-    which is hence referred to as the MME node.
- #.
-The scenarios with inter-SGW mobility are not of interest.
-But
+The scenarios with inter-SGW mobility are not of interests.
+Hence, a
-    several SGW nodes may be present in simulations scenarios.
+    single SGW/PGW node will be present in all simulations scenarios
  #.
 A requirement for the EPC model is that it can be used to simulate the
     end-to-end performance of realistic applications.
 Hence, it should be possible to use with the EPC model any regular ns-3 application